Recalling your past accomplishments is an important step during the job search process and in managing your career.

 Answer Every Interview Question With A STAR story

-To concisely convey your talents and abilities, learn how to use a STAR story to answer interview questions by reading Do You Shine During Your Interview.
+To concisely convey your talents and abilities, learn how to use a STAR story to answer interview questions by reading Using The Star Interview Method Effectively + Questions.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.